googlefonts/googlefonts.github.io/gf-guide/tools.md

 pip3 install -U fontbakery'[googlefonts]'
 ```

-Run `fontbakery --help` to get an overview of the usage of the fontbakery tool.
+Run `fontbakery --help` to get an overview of the usage of the Fontbakery tool.

 ### Google Fonts Tools (gftools)